Leveraging technology marketing insights to move beyond early supporters and into mass appeal.

 —

-For nonprofits, there are clear parallels between technology adoption and building support for social change.
-The key is ensuring you can address different interests—and levels of risk tolerance—from supporters, partners, and funders.
-This means anticipating audience needs and building relationships through strategic brand messaging and communications for each group.
+For nonprofits, there are clear parallels between technology adoption and building support for social change initiatives.
+The key is ensuring you can address different interests—and levels of risk tolerance—from the range of supporters, partners, and funders.
+This means anticipating your audience’s unique needs and building relationships through strategic brand communications for each group.
+It will require you to change your message for different audiences and highlight the unique value for different buyers.
+Ultimately, single-size messaging usually only fits one audience.

 This site, and any contents or web pages attached, contains confidential and proprietary information that is intended for the exclusive use of the author and authorized partners for the limited purpose of viewing projects for designation of as part of the portfolio.
 Only authorized visitors and partners are permitted to access this content, and any unauthorized use of this content is unlawful.
 The information and material contained on this site is confidential, and all authorized persons accessing the material have an obligation of confidentiality.
 If you are not an authorized partner or viewer, you are hereby notified that any entry into this site or disclosure, copying, distribution or use of any of the information contained in or attached to this site is strictly prohibited.
 If you have any knowledge of attempts to enter this site wrongfully or are unsure of your authorization status, please immediately notify us via e-mail at info@paulsternberg.com.